Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Memory Subsystem

 Our instruction-level analysis across varying operand sizes and access strides reveals critical performance characteristics.
-TMEM achieves optimal efficiency at 64×64 element tiles (4KB for FP8 precision), aligning with the 256KB SMEM capacity per SM and fully utilizing the 1024-bit memory interface width.
-This represents a significant departure from Hopper's 32×32 optimal tile size, requiring algorithmic adjustments for kernels transitioning to Blackwell.
-Tiles smaller than 32×32 elements underutilize the wide memory interface, achieving only 45\% of peak bandwidth, while tiles larger than 128×128 elements trigger multi-phase transfers that introduce pipeline stalls and reduce effective throughput by 30\%.
-These bandwidth saturation points directly inform optimal kernel design: matrix multiplication kernels should decompose computations into 64×64 tiles to maximize TMEM utilization, and chained operations such as those in transformer attention mechanisms (\(Q×KT\mathbf{Q} \times \mathbf{K}^T\) Q×KT followed by softmax and value multiplication) should maintain intermediate results in TMEM to exploit the 16 TB/s read bandwidth for subsequent operations.
+TMEM achieves optimal efficiency at 64$\times$64 element tiles (4KB for FP8 precision), aligning with the 256KB TMEM capacity per SM and fully utilizing the 1024-bit memory interface width.
+(PTX \texttt{wgmma} matrix shapes require M$\geq$64, e.g.\ m64n8k16 through m64n256k16.)
+Tiles smaller than 32$\times$32 elements underutilize the wide memory interface in our TMEM microbenchmarks, while tiles larger than 128$\times$128 elements can trigger multi-phase transfers.
+These bandwidth saturation points directly inform optimal kernel design: matrix multiplication kernels should decompose computations into 64×64 tiles to maximize TMEM utilization, and chained operations such as those in transformer attention mechanisms (\(\mathbf{Q} \times \mathbf{K}^T\) followed by softmax and value multiplication) should maintain intermediate results in TMEM to exploit the 16 TB/s read bandwidth for subsequent operations.